 The legal consequences of your DUI conviction can vary, depending on the circumstances of your arrest.
 The minimum penalties you can expect to face include:

 Begin Your Case Today.
-Call Our South Bend DUI Lawyers.
+Call An Indianapolis DUI Lawyer From Wruble Law LLC

 Don’t face your serious DUI charges alone!
-At the Wruble Law Group, our highly qualified team is ready to fight to protect your rights.
+At Wruble Law LLC, our highly qualified team is ready to fight to protect your rights.
 With more than 40 years of collective experience, our South Bend DUI attorneys have the knowledge and seasoned skills to protect you from your charges.

 Begin your case today by calling us.
-Contact our offices to schedule an initial consultation.
+Contact our offices or call (317)-308-8584 to schedule an initial consultation.